 Welcome to High School SCOTUS.

 My name is Anna Salvatore.
-I’m a high school junior who spends way too much time obsessing over the Supreme Court, the Yankees, and print newspapers.
+I’m a high school junior who spends my free time obsessing over the Supreme Court, the Yankees, and ’70s music.

-I fell in love with the Court after reading the oral argument transcript for Maslenjak v.
-United States in April 2017.
+I became interested in the Supreme Court after reading the oral argument transcript for Maslenjak v.
+United States in a freshman year study hall.
 Over the next year, I read oodles of Supreme Court books and kept up with legal news through SCOTUSblog.

-Joe is a high school senior from North Carolina.
-He’s currently interning with a D.C.
-Superior Court Judge and studying government at Governor’s School.
+Joe will soon be a freshman at Middlebury College.
 An avid fan of SCOTUSblog, Joe joined this site a couple months ago as a weekly contributor.
 He writes about major cases before the Court, the ideological makeup of the justices, and other feature pieces.
 He’s very interested in the upcoming Kavanaugh confirmation battle.

-Brenna is a freshman at Whitman College in Walla Walla, Washington.
+Brenna is a rising sophomore at Whitman College in Walla Walla, Washington.
 She’s keenly interested in science, business, the law, and where these areas overlap.
 In her free time, she binge-watches Arrested Development (the official TV show of High School SCOTUS) and amasses as many used books as humanly possible.
 Brenna is also an ardent fan of Lawfare.
-She’ll attend Whitman College next year, where she looks forward to studying mass incarceration and joining the “killer debate team.”

 Kai Franks is a high school student from New York City.
 Kai grew interested in the Supreme Court because of their favorite professor, Steven Mazie, who is also the Court correspondent for The Economist.
 Their dream is to become a federal judge.

-Curtis attends high school in Minnesota.
+Curtis is a rising high school senior in Minnesota.
 He’s interested in constitutional law, heavy metal music, and the Houston Astros.
-Right now, he’s competing in Professor Josh Blackman’s Virtual Supreme Court contest for high school students.

-Will is a high school junior at Walter Payton College Prep in Chicago.
+Will is a rising senior at Walter Payton College Prep in Chicago.
 In middle school, he served as a Kid Reporter for Sports Illustrated Kids magazine and website.
 He is editor of his school newspaper, the Paw Print, and he’s currently interning at his local alderman’s office.
 Will has also interned for a Vermont state senator.